cynicalcynic/aia/responsive-design/README.md

 # Responsive design

 Responsive design class assignment.
-Bootstrap-like column system was implemented to make designing layout easier and to showcase Sass functionality such as mixins, nesting, variables etc.
+A Bootstrap-like column system was implemented to make designing layout easier and to showcase Sass functionality such as mixins, nesting, variables etc. BEM methodology was adopted to write the CSS code.

 ## Install
 ```